 Over and above this, Lloyd's applies a capital uplift to the member's capital requirement, known as the Economic Capital Assessment (ECA).
 The purpose of this uplift, which is a Lloyd's not a Solvency II requirement, is to meet Lloyd's financial strength, licence and ratings objectives.
-The capital uplift applied for 2022 was £512m on top of the member's SCR 'to ultimate'.
+The capital uplift applied for 2023 was £479.0m (unaudited) on top of the member's SCR 'to ultimate'.